 Please see the Willamette Sponsored Programs Cost Matrix for detailed explanation of the cost of each program.
 More information about living in Denmark.
 If considering the program in Aalborg talk to an OIE advisor about the Danish Residency Permit application in your advising session.

 Aalborg University offers an Institutional Travel Scholarship, intended to help students at Aalborg's partner universities who are interested in studying at Aalborg for one or two semesters.
-Willamette can nominate up to two students per year for this scholarship.
+Willamette can nominate up to two students per year for this scholarship (subject to change).
 As the program has limited funds, the Aalborg International Board will select the recipients.

 As of 2019, the maximum Travel Scholarship amount will be up to 5,000 DKK.
 Students will get a refund of their travel expenses on arrival at Aalborg University by presenting an invoice, a receipt and a copy of their return ticket (APEX, economy, etc.)